SophieDeBenedetto/phoenix-pair/post.md

 Here's where our real-time feature comes in.
 All of the users in the challenge room should be able to see what a given user is typing *as they are typing it*.
 We'll leverage Phoenix Channels to support this functionality.

-However, not only should they see *what* a user is typing, they should see an indication of *who* is typing it.
+Not only should our users see *what* someone is typing, they should see an indication of *who* is typing it.
 This is where our need to track user state comes in.
 We'll use Phoenix Presence to build out this behavior.

 Here's a look at the final product we're going for: